The Unconquerable: Authorship controversy

 In the only known typescript copy of the text of "The Unconquerable", authorship of the story is accredited to F. E. Dugdale.
 Florence Dugdale was a writer and teacher who became Hardy’s personal secretary in 1905 and his second wife in 1914.
 Hardy’s direct influence on her work and hers on his has been a continuing subject of debate.
 "The Unconquerable" and another story with similarly unclear origins, "Blue Jimmy: The Horse Stealer", are currently categorized as collaborations between the two.
 Extant original typescript copies of these two stories show extensive penciled corrections and annotations in Hardy’s hand, including stylistic changes in which the text is said to have been “Hardyized”.

-In his book The Older Hardy Robert Gittings maintains that Hardy wrote the entirety of the stories and passed them off as Florence’s work.
+In his book The Older Hardy, Robert Gittings maintains that Hardy wrote the entirety of the stories and passed them off as Florence’s work.
 In her introduction to Thomas Hardy: The Excluded and Collaborative Stories Pamela Dalziel states “…the only specific external evidence of Hardy's participation in [Dugdale’s stories] is the presence of his hand on the 'Blue Jimmy' proofs and the typescript of 'The Unconquerable'".

+Pamela Dalziel has suggested that Hardy provided the plot, Dugdale wrote the first draft, and then he made subsequent revisions.

 The acknowledgements page of the 1992 anthology Thomas Hardy: The Excluded and Collaborative Stories notes the copyright to "The Unconquerable" as being held by the Trustees of the Florence Dugdale Estate”.